Evaluator Guide · Phase-Aware Reading Order

 On valuation logic

-The right valuation question is not current revenue only.
-It is the cost, rarity, and strategic value of the IP categories present: product system, AI architecture, tokenizer/runtime thinking, security protocols, GPU infrastructure, conceptual system, and proof-pack discipline.
-Markets value many of these layers individually.
-The harder question is what happens when they appear in one integrated founder-built stack.
+The right evaluation question is not current revenue only.
+It is the cost, rarity, and strategic value of the IP categories present: product system, AI architecture, tokenizer/runtime thinking, security protocols, GPU infrastructure, conceptual system, and evidence-pack discipline.
+Markets may value these layers differently depending on technical, legal/IP, commercial, and partner validation.
+The harder question is what survives Phase 3 diligence when they appear in one integrated founder-led stack.

 Concern 04